AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 **Tags**

-Tags are visual cues indicating an element's boundaries.
-An element boundary marks the beginning and end of an element.
-You can then use these boundaries as a visual cue to place the insertion point or select the text within a boundary.
-If you want to insert another element before or after an element in the document, you can place the insertion point before or after the opening or closing boundary of the element.
+The **Tags** feature in the Editor is a toggle button that controls the visibility of DITA elements.
+When enabled, it displays structural tags within the content, allowing you to view and manage the underlying DITA elements more effectively.
+When disabled, the editor hides these tags, providing a cleaner and more focused authoring environment.

-The following screenshot shows a document with the Tags view ON:
+The following screenshot shows a document with the Tags view enabled:

 ![](images/tags-view.png){width="650" align="left"}